jlucktay/codecraft-tdd-warehouse/README.md

 - look up a CD by its title
 - look up a CD by its artist
 - look up a CD by both title and artist
-- sell a single CD to a customer and take payment
 - sell multiple copies of the same CD to a customer and take payment
 - sell multiple different CDs to a customer and take payment
 - sell a CD to a customer, take payment, and their review score